Mitigating emissions from the transport sector in Costa Rica.

 MiTransporte implements specific pilot projects on sustainable urban mobility jointly with local governments, and with the private sector, such as public transport providers as well as with non-governmental organizations.

-Participatory processes will ensure that the supported measures are appropriate and beneficial.
+Participatory processes ensure that the supported measures are appropriate and beneficial.
 Furthermore, the project promotes the exchange of know-how and experiences in the region to demonstrate best practices of implementing NCDs in the transport sector.

 The project is implemented by GIZ and funded by the International Climate Initiative (IKI) of the German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).